nikhilkalburgi/tablab-steps/steps/XrG6fQT0PpTdckSIuo5xYeeV4bFTSvFR0jK/en/README.md

 ## Third, include the exercise(s) in the content

-* When you want to add an exercise at some point in the content of the Step, just add the following tag:
+* When you want to add an exercise at some point in the content of the Step, just add the following special tag:

   ```markdown
   @@ExerciseBox@@